Search Site

 4. I’m being accused of sexual misconduct at the University of Virginia.
 What can I expect:

-I have been seeing a lot of sexual misconduct cases out of UVA lately.
+I have seen a lot of sexual misconduct cases out of UVA.
 The procedures followed in those hearings are not fair, and not what we are accustomed to in judicial proceedings in this country.

 a.
-Right to be Silent: Your “right to be silent” is otherwise known as your 5th amendment privilege against self incrimination.
-The UVA proceedings are separate from any criminal charges.
-That means if you defend yourself in the UVA case (which almost always boils down to he said/she said), then anything you say can be used against you in criminal court.
-If you don’t defend yourself, then there is no he said/she said.
+Right to be Silent: Your “right to be silent” is otherwise known as your 5th amendment privilege against self-incrimination.
+The UVA proceedings are separate from, but not exclusive, criminal charges.
+That means if you testify in the UVA case (which almost always boils down to he said/she said), then anything you say there can be used to prosecute you for a crime.
+Double jeopardy does not correct this.
+But if you don’t defend yourself, then there is no he said/she said.
 There’s just she said.

 c.
 Cross-Examination: Sure, you can cross-examine witnesses at your hearing.
-Of course, your attorney can’t say anything — so you have to do it yourself.
+Sometimes your attorney can do it for you, but sometimes you have to do it yourself.
 What’s that?
 You want to ask the Complainant a Question?
-Oh, no no no. You get to write down your “suggested” questions, and submit them to the hearing chair, and he or she will decide whether or not to ask them.
-“The parties may not directly question one another or any witness, although they may proffer questions for the Review Panel, who may choose, in their discretion, to pose appropriate and relevant questions of the Investigator, the parties or any witnesses.”
-The Policy, Page 15.
+Oh, no no no. You have to write down your “suggested” questions, and submit them to the hearing chair, and he or she will decide whether or not to ask them.
+Even if you have to cross-examine the Complainant yourself, an attorney can help you draft the questions, and steer clear of landmines.

 Request Initial Consultation

-e.
-Jury of your Peers: Come right in and sit down in front of the special panel of “trained” members of the UVA Community.
-I’ll bet none of them are in your Government class… But hey, if you don’t like the result of this Star Chamber process, surely you can appeal it at the end to a REAL court, right?
+d.
+Jury of your Peers: Come right in and sit down in front of the “Decision Maker “who is hired by UVA to protect their federal funding, by finding more people like you guilty than they used to back in the day.
+But hey, if you don’t like the result of this Star Chamber process, surely you can appeal it at the end to a REAL court, right?
 Oops.
 No, you can’t.
-“The decision of the Review Panel is final, without further recourse or appeal by either party”.
-The Policy, Page 18.
+UVA is the final word.”

-f.
-Standard of Proof: Surely they have to prove you did whatever you’re accused of “Beyond a Reasonable Doubt”, right?
+e.
+Standard of Proof: Surely, they have to prove you did whatever you’re accused of “Beyond a Reasonable Doubt”, right?
 Nope.
 The standard that applies is “Preponderance of the Evidence”.
 That’s not even “Clear and Convincing” — it’s just basically 51%.
 More likely than not.

 5. What is your fee structure?

-We handle cases on a flat fee or hourly basis.
-We will often be able to talk to you on the phone and quote you a free.
-In some charged felony cases or Title IX cases, we can quote a fee over the phone.
-In others, we may need to meet with you or your family and gather further information.
+We usually handle felony sex offense and pornography cases on an hourly basis.
+Some misdemeanors can be done with a flat fee.
+We will often be able to talk to you on the phone and you an estimate.
+In some cases, we may need to meet with you or your family and gather further information before we can provide you with an estimate.
 We do consultations at an hourly rate.

 At the end of the consultation, we can determine the appropriate fee structure for your case, and you can evaluate our services and decide if you want to hire us to defend your case.
 We accept all major credit cards to assist with payment.